openid/AppAuth-Android/README.md

 ### Prerequisites

-The project requires the Android SDK for API level 23 (Marshmallow) to build, though the produced binaries only require API level 16 (Jellybean) to be used.
+The project requires the Android SDK for API level 25 (Nougat) to build, though the produced binaries only require API level 16 (Jellybean) to be used.

 ### Configure the Demo App

-Follow the instructions in [app/README.md](app/README.md) to configure the demo app with your own OAuth client (you need to update 3 configuration points with your client info to try the demo).
+Follow the instructions in [app/README.md](app/README.md) to configure the demo app with your own OAuth client.

 ### Building from the Command line